Hand-picked resources to help you explore Shakespeare's plays in detail

 The well-presented scheme of work, aimed at low-ability Year 10s, contains 13 engaging lessons which lead to an assessment task comparing Beatrice and Benedick’s relationship in two key scenes.
 Alternatively, this thorough unit which also includes lesson plans, activities and an essay is more suited to a higher ability class.

-As your students begin to understand the play, challenge them with some more practical activities to help them further make sense of character, imagery and language using this resource pack from the National Theatre.
-In addition, this detailed, adaptable collection of worksheets contains a variety of activities from scene summaries to character mind maps and much more.
+As your students begin to understand the play, challenge them with some more practical activities to help them further make sense of character, imagery and language using this resource pack.
+In addition, this adaptable collection of worksheets contains a variety of activities from scene summaries to character mind maps and much more.

 What better way to revise important quotations than with this fun bingo game, in which pupils must use the teacher’s clues to identify the correct quote before checking it off their grid.